As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 Daniel Greenspan, an architectural fellow working on the project, says they're about halfway to their current fundraising goal — with plans to buy the lot from the city.

 On a hot Saturday this summer, Bon Secours and the neighborhood's community association threw a party in the lot.
-Children ran through streams of water from a pop-up fountain, while adults discussed and voted on potential designs of the new park.
+Children ran through streams of water from a pop-up fountain, while adults discussed and voted on potential designs for the new park.

 "Our kids, they deserve it," says Franklin, who has two children.
 "I just feel like it's a long time coming to just have something to say that we built this here for us.
 This is ours."